akosgarai/go_opengl_playground/pkg/primitives/rectangle/README.md

 # Rectangle

+This readme is outated, the tests are broken.
+Review, update, test fixes are necessary.

 It represents a rectangle, so it contains 4 `coordinate vectors`, 4 `color vectors`, a direction vector + speed (for moving objects).
 It has a VAO and a Shader also.
 It implements the Drawable interface.